hukish/hub/README.md

  * The developer then creates a new project with the same name ng new Git-seacrhes,
  * Copy the inside directories the created empty app;
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically

+## Usage by Users
+A user can follow this link to get to the following deployed link:https://hukish.github.io/github-Search/